Analysis | Advocates to Education Department: Tell schools to focus relief funding on students with disabilities

 “If we do not lead in addressing these longstanding inequities coming out of this pandemic, our students of color with disabilities will be left even further behind,” she said.
 “As we emerge from the covid-19 pandemic, we cannot simply return to the status quo.”

-“It’s clear that in particular, students of color, Latinx and Native American students with disabilities have suffered mightily," said Randi Weingarten, president of the American Federation of Teachers, the second largest national teachers union.
+“It’s clear that in particular, students of color, Latinx and Native American students with disabilities have suffered mightily,” said Randi Weingarten, president of the American Federation of Teachers, the second-largest national teachers union.

-"For too many, their needs are simply not being met — they can’t access the individualized education plans designed for them, they haven’t received additional support with remote learning technology, and the response to their trauma, all too often, is discipline instead of support.
-What’s worse, the shortage of dedicated special education support personnel is leaving far too many of these students to fend for themselves....
-This 90-day petition for guidance is a much-needed pathway for students, families and educators, as we move from global pandemic to recovery in our nation’s schools,”
+“For too many, their needs are simply not being met — they can’t access the individualized education plans designed for them, they haven’t received additional support with remote learning technology, and the response to their trauma, all too often, is discipline instead of support.
+What’s worse, the shortage of dedicated special education support personnel is leaving far too many of these students to fend for themselves. ...
+This 90-day petition for guidance is a much-needed pathway for students, families and educators, as we move from global pandemic to recovery in our nation’s schools.”

 Here’s the full petition: